gardener/gardener/docs/usage/projects.md

 Each project member must have at least one role (currently described in `.spec.members[].role`, additional roles can be added to `.spec.members[].roles[]`).
 The following roles exist:

 * `admin`: This allows to fully manage resources inside the project (e.g., secrets, shoots, configmaps, and similar).
 Mind that the `admin` role has readonly access to service accounts.
 * `serviceaccountmanager`: This allows to fully manage service accounts inside the project namespace and request tokens for them.
 The permissions of the created service accounts are instead managed by the `admin` role.
-Please refer to [this document](./project_namespace_access.md).
+Please refer to [Service Account Manager](./service-account-manager.md).
 * `uam`: This allows to add/modify/remove human users or groups to/from the project member list.
 * `viewer`: This allows to read all resources inside the project except secrets.
 * `owner`: This combines the `admin`, `uam` and `serviceaccountmanager` roles.
-* Extension roles (prefixed with `extension:`): Please refer to [this document](../extensions/project-roles.md).
+* Extension roles (prefixed with `extension:`): Please refer to [Extending Project Roles](../extensions/project-roles.md).

 The [project controller](../concepts/controller-manager.md#project-controller) inside the Gardener Controller Manager is managing RBAC resources that grant the described privileges to the respective members.